reuben-thomas/tp/docs/UserGuide.md

 # DeskFlow User Guide

-DeskFlow is a powerful desktop application built for IT helpdesk staff to streamline the management of contact information of organization members, track device information, and keep track of service events.
+DeskFlow is a powerful desktop application built for IT helpdesk staff to streamline the management of contact information of employees, track device information, and keep track of service events.
 For the tech-savvy, DeskFlow is optimized for use via a Command Line Interface (CLI), while also featuring a well-designed, easy to use Graphical User Interface (GUI), making it easy to use for anyone.

 ## Table of Contents